mids-w203/section_NUM_TERM_YY/README.md

 - Release homework solution

 ### Initialization Steps
-To activate and customize the actions for your section
+Here are the steps to activate and customize the actions for your section repo.
+1. Create a personal access token (https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+   For step 6, a good descriptive name woudl be "W203 token".
+In step 7, select "repo".
+Generate the token, and make sure to copy it.
+   We need it in the following step.
+2. Go to your section repository, and